 What Anna will do for you: Anna oversees the team that recruits and screens surrogates.

-What Ciara will do for you: Ciara provides information and support to surrogates from the first time they contact us until they are matched with a family.
+What Angel will do for you: Angel provides information and support to surrogates from the first time they contact us until they are matched with a family.
 She assists them through their screening and prepares them to be matched.

 A transplant from the Midwest, Katy Buck fell in love with the Pacific Northwest and graduated from Washington’s Evergreen State College in 2007.
 Before joining NWSC, she worked in the public sector for 10+ years and played a supportive role to the author of the law which expanded compensated surrogacy in Washington state (thanks, Katy!).
 She is an egg donor and loves knowing she’s helped families realize their dreams of children.